 Welcome to Child and Family Studies (CFS)!
 You will learn about the courses we teach, our research programs, the role of our department at the University of Tennessee, and how we provide service to our community, state, children, and families.
 Links from this website allow you to access information about our undergraduate and graduate programs.
 Contact us with any questions and please explore our website to become even more acquainted with the Department of Child and Family Studies!

-Preview of CFS:
+Voices of CFS: